rafa2ms/Project_01/README.md

 3. As soon as you run the script, a new window will open displaying the webcam snapshot.
    - The file will be saved with the name "Snapshot.png".
    - It will be saved in the same directory as your script.
-4. To exit the project, press the "escape" key.

 ### Example
 The script bellow demonstrates a simple way to import the library and utilize the "time_snapshot()" function. <br/>